 In August 2020, plaintiffs filed a non-class action in the U.S. District Court for the Northern District of California against several financial institutions, alleging that U.S. dollar LIBOR has been suppressed through the present.
+On 10 November 2020, plaintiffs moved the court for a preliminary and permanent injunction.
+On 11 November 2020, certain defendants moved to transfer the action to the SDNY; briefing of that motion is complete.
+On 24 May 2021, plaintiffs filed a motion for an order to show cause why the court should not order plaintiffs' previously requested injunction.
+Defendants moved to strike the motion.
+On 3 June 2021, the court issued an order (i) denying defendants' motion to transfer the action to the SDNY, (ii) denying defendants' motion to strike plaintiffs' 24 May 2021 motion and (iii) setting a hearing for the injunction motions for 9 September 2021.
+On 9 September 2021, the court held a hearing on the injunction motions and tentatively denied the motions.
+On 23 December 2021, the court issued a written decision denying the injunction motions.
 On 13 September 2022, the court granted the defendants' motion to dismiss, but granted plaintiffs leave to amend.
 On 5 October 2022, plaintiffs filed an amended complaint.
 Defendants filed a motion to dismiss the amended complaint on 4 November 2022, which remains pending.
 This action is not part of the U.S. dollar LIBOR MDL.